Sezzaidi/KafkaDemo/README.md

 # KafkaDemo
-This is a demo of Kafka
+This is a demo of Kafka project